 Shareholder Alert: Khang & Khang LLP Announces Securities Class...

-Khang & Khang LLP announces a class action lawsuit against HMS Holdings Corp. .
-Investors who purchased or otherwise acquired shares between May 10, 2016 and March 2, 2017, inclusive , are encouraged to contact the Firm before the May 2, 2017 lead plaintiff motion deadline.
+Khang & Khang LLP announces a class action lawsuit against Tempur Sealy International .
+Investors who purchased or otherwise acquired shares between July 28, 2016 and January 27, 2017, inclusive , are encouraged to contact the Firm in advance of the May 23, 2017 lead plaintiff motion deadline.

 Start the conversation, or Read more at GlobeNewswire.